Nanofluidic logic with mechano-ionic memristive switches

-We verify the key assumptions of our model with a set of control experiments.
-Conductivity of HACs drops by two orders of magnitude between 1M and 1mM KCl and the memristive effect can only be observed for concentrations above 100 mM (SI Figure 9).
-This points to the importance of the surface charge which increases, for pristine graphite, with the salt concentration to reach an absolute value above 0.1 C/m$^2$ at 1M\cite{emmerich2022enhanced}.
-While the effect can still be observed with a h-BN cover layer, this is not the case with weakly charged mica\cite{scales1990electrokinetics} confirming that the effect is governed by the top-layer (SI Figure 10).
-Pressure-driven streaming currents show that HACs exhibit K$^+$ ionic selectivity arising from a net negative surface charge (SI Figure 11).
+We verify our key assumptions with a set of control experiments.
+Using programming pulses, we notice that HACs remain in a high conductance state after setting, similar to synaptic long-term potentiation as the blister requires a negative voltage to vanish (Supplementary Figures 12 and 21), confirming that conductivity is directly correlated to the blister state.
+Pressure-driven streaming currents as well as osmotic currents induced by concentration gradient show that HACs exhibit K$^+$ ionic selectivity arising from a net negative surface charge (Supplementary Figure 16).
+The conductance of HACs drops by two orders of magnitude between 1M and 1mM KCl and the memristive effect can only be observed for concentrations above 100 mM (Supplementary Figure 14).
+This points to the importance of the surface charge which increases, for mechanically exfoliated pristine graphite as used in this work, with the salt concentration to reach an absolute value above 0.1 C/m$^2$ at 1M\cite{emmerich2022enhanced}.
+Molecular dynamics simulations also showed that the interface of pristine graphite and hexagonal boron nitride (h-BN) get electrified in water\cite{grosjean2019versatile}.
+While the effect can still be observed with a h-BN cover layer, this is not the case with mica (supplementary Figure 15).
+We also performed \textit{in-operando} optical measurements with mica controls directly showing considerably reduced blister formation occurring at negative voltages, as opposed to the large deformations observed for graphite at positive voltages only, apparently pointing to a lower $\Sigma^2\over\Gamma$ (Supplementary Figure 22).
+The emergence of the effect with graphite cap at high salt concentration (equivalent to high surface charge) and the highly reduced blister dynamics with mica indicates that the memory effect requires a high charge of the top layer interface.
+For this reasons, as well as because their spacing is larger than twice the Debye length at 1M (0.3nm), we neglect the contribution of palladium islands on the ionic transport and consider them as neutral spacers.
+They however play a role on the memristive effect through the adhesion energy, \textGamma.

-In this picture, the ESC acts like solid-state ECM conductive filaments\cite{valov2011electrochemical} and its boundary position can be seen as the internal state variable of the memristor.
-The existence of charged zones inducing deviation from local electroneutrality has already been used to describe out-of-the-equilibrium and non-linear ion transport phenomena at the nanoscale\cite{rubinstein2010extended,rubinstein2010dynamics,jubin2018dramatic}.
-HACs represent the optimal geometry to favor such effects by combining large asymmetry with single-digit confinement in the presence of a highly charged interface, resulting in dramatic memristive dynamics.
+The origin of memory in HACs is thus related to reversible mechanical deformation induced by the presence of excess counter-ions, explaining the observed charge threshold for switching.
+The existence of charged zones resulting in deviations from local electroneutrality has already been used to describe out-of-the-equilibrium and non-linear ion transport phenomena at the nanoscale\cite{rubinstein2010extended,rubinstein2010dynamics,jubin2018dramatic}.
+However, the large electrostatic forces that can build up in nanoscale systems breaking electroneutrality were never reported to trigger mechanical deformations at larger scale.
+HACs represent the optimal geometry to favor such effects by combining large asymmetry with single-digit confinement in the presence of a highly charged interface, resulting in dramatic mechano-ionic memristive dynamics.